Tatra 75

 Attention was paid to weight reduction, with light alloy used for the cylinder head castings.
 In common with other Tatras of this time, the 75 had four-speed transmission and rear-wheel drive.

 The car was offered with a range of bodies including two- and four-door sedans and convertibles and a six-seat limousine with a longer wheelbase.
 In its nine-year production run 4,501 Tatra 75s were built.
-After the Second World War, in 1947, the model was belatedly replaced with the radically different Tatra 600 "Tatraplan".
+After the Second World War, in 1947, the model was belatedly replaced with the radically different Tatra 600.